ballerina-platform/module-ballerinax-twilio/twilio/Package.md

 # Package Overview

-The Twilio connector allows you to send SMS, send voice message and send OTP messages through the Twilio REST API.
+The Twilio connector allows you to send SMS, voice and OTP messages through the Twilio REST API.
 It handles basic authentication.
-You can also send user secrets via SMS or voice message, verify OTP, add user, delete user using the connector.
+You can also send user secrets via SMS or voice message, verify OTP, add and delete user using the connector.

 **Basic Operations**